 Online coursework isn’t just for those who are looking to launch their careers.
-A recent study at Columbia University’s Teachers College found that most students who are taking advantage of open online courses are college-educated, employed adults between the ages of 30 and 44.
+A study from the Center for Benefit-Cost Studies of Education found that most students who are taking advantage of open online courses are college-educated, employed adults between the ages of 30 and 44.

-Students in this demographic are using online-based learning to expand their skill sets to improve their job performance and augment their earning potential.
+Students in this demographic are using online-based learning to expand their skill sets to improve their job performance and raise their earning potential.

 Courses in Computing, AI, and Other Technologies Are Expanding Quickly

-Consumers have largely driven the future of higher education.
-As the demand for online learning grows, colleges and universities are expanding their course offerings.
-Many schools have created new departments and degrees focused on computer science, artificial intelligence, and other burgeoning technologies.
+Consumers are largely driving the future of college education.
+As the demand for online learning grows, many schools have created new departments and degrees focused on computer science, artificial intelligence, and other burgeoning technologies.

 These courses have become increasingly popular among college-educated working professionals who see on-demand education as a means of accelerating their career trajectories.
 Online learning also helps some professionals change careers entirely.